mirkotrimboli/ansible-posqlpgpoolcl3-onAWS/README.md

 * An additional data volume associated with each PostgreSQL node
 * Service Group with open Inbound rules for SSH connection
 * that an ip was given to the primary network card
-* that a NetworkInterface not associated with any node has been created
+* that a Network Interface not associated with any node has been created in the same subnet and in same Service Groups

 On the Ansible server: